Kenan Kodro

-Kenan Kodro ([kěnan kôːdro]; born 19 August 1993) is a Bosnian professional footballer who plays as a forward for Nemzeti Bajnokság I club Fehérvár and the Bosnia and Herzegovina national team.
+Kenan Kodro ([kěnan kôːdro]; born 19 August 1993) is a professional footballer who plays as a forward for Segunda División club Zaragoza, on loan from Ferencváros.
+Born in Spain, he played for the Bosnia and Herzegovina national team.

 Kodro started his professional career at Real Sociedad B, who loaned him to Lagun Onak in 2012.
-Two years later, he switched to Osasuna.
-In 2017, he joined Mainz 05, who sent him on loan to Grasshoppers in 2018.
-Later that year, Kodro was transferred to Copenhagen.
-The following year, he moved to Athletic Bilbao, who loaned him to Real Valladolid in 2021.
-Later that year, he signed with Fehérvár.
+Two years later, he joined Osasuna.
+In 2017, he signed with Mainz 05, who sent him on loan to Grasshoppers in 2018.
+Later that year, he was transferred to Copenhagen.
+The following year, Kodro moved to Athletic Bilbao, who loaned him to Valladolid in 2021.
+Later that year, he joined Fehérvár.
+In 2024, he switched to Ferencváros, who sent him on loan to Gaziantep later that year and to Zaragoza in 2025.

-Kodro made his senior international debut for Bosnia and Herzegovina in 2017, earning 11 caps since.
+Kodro made his senior international debut for Bosnia and Herzegovina in 2017, earning 15 caps until 2023.

 Club career

 Early career

-Kodro started playing football at a local club Antiguoko, before joining youth academy of his hometown club Real Sociedad in 2008.
-He made his professional debut and scored his first professional goal playing for Real Sociedad B in 2011.
+Kodro started playing football at a local club Antiguoko, before joining the youth academy of his hometown team Real Sociedad in 2008.
+He made his professional debut and scored his first professional goal playing for Real Sociedad's reserve squad in 2011 at the age of 18.
 In February 2012, he was sent on a six-month loan to Lagun Onak.

 Osasuna

-In the summer of 2014, Kodro switched to Osasuna.
+In July 2014, Kodro switched to Osasuna.
 He made his official debut for the side on 23 August against Barcelona B. On 18 October, he scored his first goal for Osasuna against Tenerife, which secured the victory for his team.

-In February 2015, he extended his contract until June 2018.
+In February 2015, he extended his contract with the squad until June 2018.

+He was instrumental in Osasuna's promotion to the La Liga, which was sealed on 18 June 2016.

 Mainz 05

 In June 2017, Kodro moved to German outfit Mainz 05 on a four-year deal.
-He made his competitive debut for the club in DFB-Pokal game against Lüneburger Hansa on 12 August.
+He made his competitive debut for the club in a DFB-Pokal tie against Lüneburger Hansa on 12 August.
 A week later, he made his league debut against Hannover 96.

-In February 2018, Kodro was loaned to Swiss side Grasshoppers until the end of season.
+In February 2018, Kodro was loaned to Swiss team Grasshoppers until the end of the season.
 He scored his first career hat-trick in a triumph over Lugano on 21 April.

 Copenhagen

-In July, Kodro was transferred to Danish club Copenhagen for an undisclosed fee.
-He debuted officially for the team in UEFA Europa League qualifier against KuPS on 12 July.
-Four days later, he made his league debut against Horsens.
-On 26 July, he scored his first goal for Copenhagen against Stjarnan.
-Kodro scored his first hat-trick for the club on 2 August.
+In July, Kodro was transferred to Danish side Copenhagen for an undisclosed fee.
+He debuted officially for the squad in a UEFA Europa League qualifier against KuPS on 12 July.
+A week later, he made his league debut against Horsens.
+On 26 July, he scored his first goal for Copenhagen in a UEFA Europa League qualifier against Stjarnan.
+Kodro scored his first hat-trick for the club on 2 August against the same opponent.
 On 7 October, he scored his first league goal in a defeat of Randers.